 Radicalisation and extremism

 Everyone in the United Kingdom has the right to express their beliefs and interests openly.
 As a democratic society, the UK protects the rights of all law-abiding people, including those who belong to minority political, religious and ethnic groups.
-However, it becomes a concern to everybody, including families, communities and law enforcement, if a person begins to advocate or use violence to achieve a political, religious or ideological goal.
+However, it becomes a concern if a person begins to advocate or use violence to achieve a political, religious or ideological goal.

 What is radicalisation?